 College coaches evaluate recruits based on athletic and academic ability as well as personality and character.
 That much we all know.
 But, what you may not realize is that coaches are looking for verified statistics and information.
-This means that you can send a coach your statistics, measurables and GPA or SAT/ACT scores, but he’s not going to know if those numbers are accurate.
-This is an example of an unverified athlete.
+You can send a coach your statistics, measurables and GPA or SAT/ACT scores, but he’s not going to know if those numbers are accurate, as they are not coming directly from the source.
+This is an example of unverified information.

-Verified athletes, on the other hand, can offer college coaches their verified statistics and academic information and can guarantee that the information is correct.
+Verified athletes, on the other hand, have a third party confirm the information is correct.
+For example, when a recruit gets their height and weight taken at a showcase or camp, that information is third-party verified.
 College coaches are much more likely to look at verified athletes and recruit them over unverified athletes.
-Why?
-And how do you get verified?

-The other most popular way to get verified is to join an online network that verifies your information.
-The NCSA Athletic Recruiting Network verifies every member who joins the network and college coaches use them as a trusted source.
+- Join an online network that verifies your information.
+NCSA Next College Student Athlete verifies every member who joins the network and college coaches use them as a trusted source.

-College coaches trust sites like NCSA Athletic Recruiting because they know athletes can’t embellish stats in order to make themselves look more appealing to coaches.
-It’s very frustrating for college coaches to start heavily recruiting a student-athlete only to find out later that the reported stats were incorrect through obtaining your official transcript or meeting you in person and realizing you are not 6’2’’.
+College coaches trust sites like NCSA because they know athletes can’t embellish stats in order to make themselves look more appealing to coaches.
+It’s very frustrating for college coaches to start heavily recruiting a student-athlete only to find out later that the reported stats were incorrect once they obtain the student’s official transcript or meet with them in person and realize that they aren’t 6’2’’.
 Verified information saves college coaches that headache.

-If you want to get verified by NCSA Athletic Recruiting and start getting recruited by college coaches, start your NCSA Athletic Recruiting profile or call 866-495-7727.
+If you want to get verified by NCSA and start getting recruited by college coaches, start your NCSA profile or call 866-495-7727.